nexusformat/definitions/impatient/NXImpatient.rst

 The following groups are required to be present in all NeXus data files:

 entry:NXentry
-    At the root level of a NeXus file are the NXentry groups.
+    At the top/root level of a NeXus file are the NXentry groups.
-    Each entry represents a separate dataset, and we can store multiple datasets in the same file.
+    Each entry represents a separate collection of datasets.

 data:NXdata
     This is a convenience group so that a general plotting